-Although some damage from a traumatizing accident can seem irreparable, like disabilities or emotional suffering, financial pressures may be alleviated with a personal injury lawsuit.
+Although some damage from an accident is irreparable, like disabilities or emotional suffering, financial pressures may be lifted with a personal injury lawsuit.

 A personal injury lawyer handles every aspect of your case, so you can focus on recovery.
-Additionally, personal injury attorneys cover all the costs of a lawsuit and only require payment when they reach a favorable settlement for you.
+Additionally, personal injury attorneys cover all the costs of a lawsuit and only require payment if you win.

 But how long does a lawsuit take to get a settlement?
 How long will you have to wait to get the compensation that you deserve?

 Unfortunately, there is no average time to settle a personal injury case.
-The personal injury settlement timeline varies case-by-case due to a variety of factors, which we will discuss below.
+The personal injury settlement timeline varies case-by-case due to a variety of factors.

 That being said, if you have been in an accident and are ready to pursue compensation and hold the responsible party accountable, please contact the personal injury attorneys at VanDerGinst Law today.
 We have recovered millions for people suffering just like you and offer free consultations where we discuss your case at no cost.